Frequently Asked Questions

 Do you bill or accept insurance for feeding or speech therapy?

-In regard to insurance coverage, I am considered an "out-of-network provider," which means that you pay me directly.
-I cannot directly bill for insurance payments at this time.
-If insurance reimbursement is an option you’d like to investigate, I recommend first calling your insurance company to find out if you are eligible for out-of-network therapy and/or evaluation reimbursement.
-I have an excellent "Cheat Sheet" that can guide you through that phone call and help you learn all relevant information and details about your insurance plan as it relates to speech/feeding therapy.
+In regard to insurance coverage, High 5 Speech Therapy is considered an "out-of-network provider," which means that you pay High 5 Speech Therapy directly.
+We cannot directly bill for insurance payments at this time.
+If insurance reimbursement is an option you’d like to investigate, we recommend first calling your insurance company to find out if you are eligible for out-of-network therapy and/or evaluation reimbursement.
+There is an excellent "Cheat Sheet" available from Miss Emily that can guide you through that phone call and help you learn all relevant information and details about your insurance plan as it relates to speech/feeding therapy.

-The reason I am able to charge significantly less for my therapy services that area therapy clinics and outpatient hospital clinics is because I do not directly bill insurance, which means I do not have to pay a specialist to do my insurance bililng.
+The reason High 5 Speech Therapy is able to charge significantly less for therapy services than other area therapy clinics and outpatient hospital clinics is because we do not directly bill insurance, which means we do not have to pay a specialist to do our insurance billing.

-Upon request, I can provide you with a monthly receipt of paid services for you to submit to your insurance company for reimbursement.
+Upon request, we can provide you with a weekly/monthly/yearly invoice or "superbill" of paid services for you to submit to your insurance company for reimbursement.
 Upon request, you can be provided with the following resources to help you with insurance submission.
 These resources include:

 *The caregiver is responsible for communicating ALL NECESSARY DOCUMENTATION that insurance requires PRIOR to beginning any services.
 This documentation can not be provided after therapy services or evaluations have been completed.

 **Please note: Some insurance companies require specific components to be a part of progress notes, and some insurance companies also require a treatment plan.
-I will happily supply you with notes/plans in the format required by your insurance company if you supply this for me (treatment plans are included in evaluation reports but are an additional cost if a formal evaluation + evaluation report was not previously paid for).
+We will happily supply you with notes/plans in the format required by your insurance company if you supply this in advance (treatment plans are included in evaluation reports but are an additional cost if a formal evaluation + evaluation report was not previously paid for).
 However, it is the parent’s or patient's responsibility to determine what these formats and specifications are.

-The reason I am able to charge significantly less for my therapy services that area therapy clinics and outpatient hospital clinics is because I do not directly bill insurance, which means I do not have to pay a specialist to do my insurance bililng.
+The reason High 5 Speech Therapy is able to charge significantly less for therapy services than other area therapy clinics and outpatient hospital clinics is because we do not directly bill insurance, which means we do not have to pay a specialist to do our insurance billing.

-Upon request, I can provide you with a monthly receipt of paid services for you to submit to your insurance company for reimbursement.
+Upon request, we can provide you with a weekly/monthly/yearly invoice or "superbill" of paid services for you to submit to your insurance company for reimbursement.
 Upon request, you can be provided with the following resources to help you with insurance submission.
 These resources include:

 - Hand-written progress notes from each session*